-- (1) These figures include Deferred Units, LTIP Units and Performance Units received as distribution equivalents under the Deferred Unit Plan LTIP and EIP, respectively. - (2) These awards were issued pursuant to the Deferred Unit Plan.
-Awards include fractional Deferred Units and have been rounded to the nearest whole number for the purpose of this column. - (3) Based on the closing price of the Units on the TSX as at December 31, 2021. - (4) These awards were issued pursuant to the LTIP, although the awards granted under the LTIP are only settled in cash.
-As of December 31, 2021, each of the named executive officers other than Mitchell Goldhar and Peter Forde have outstanding awards granted under the LTIP. - (5) These awards were issued pursuant to the EIP.
-Although no Performance Units have vested, as of December 31, 2021, the \$26.00, \$28.00 and \$30.00 Unit price thresholds were achieved and the three-year vesting period for the corresponding Performance Units has commenced.
-See "Executive Compensation Equity Compensation Equity Incentive Plan".
+- These figures include Deferred Units, LTIP Units and Performance Units received as distribution equivalents under the Deferred Unit Plan, LTIP and EIP, respectively. - (2) These awards were issued pursuant to the Deferred Unit Plan.
+Awards include fractional Deferred Units and have been rounded to the nearest whole number for the purpose of this column. - (3) Based on the closing market price of the Units on the TSX as at December 30, 2022 of \$26.78, without reduction for time value or vesting risk.
+The Performance Units awarded under the EIP are non-recurring awards that cover multiple years.
+SmartCentres will not award Mr. Goldhar any additional Performance Units under the EIP prior to the end of the term of his employment agreement (December 31, 2025), regardless of whether or not all price targets have been attained by that time.
+As a result, the Board believes that the value of Mr. Goldhar's award should be averaged over five years.
+SmartCentres will also not award any additional Performance Units under the EIP to any existing EIP holders prior to December 31, 2025.
+The performance period for these awards is seven years and the awards are not redeemable until after a vesting period of three years, which commences after the relevant performance threshold is achieved. - (4) As of December 31, 2022, there is no outstanding LTIP award which has not vested.
+Final payment with respect to such vested LTIP was made in first quarter of 2023. - (5) These awards were issued pursuant to the EIP.
+Although no Performance Units have vested, as of December 31, 2022, the \$26.00, \$28.00 and \$30.00 Unit price thresholds were achieved with respect to the awards issued in 2021 and the three-year vesting period for the corresponding Performance Units has commenced.
+In April 2022, the \$32.00 Unit price threshold was achieved with respect to the Performance Units granted in 2021 and the three-year vesting period for the corresponding Performance Units has commenced.
+These numbers do not include 370,901 Performance Units for which the Unit price performance thresholds have not been achieved.
+See "Executive Compensation Equity Compensation Plan Information Equity Incentive Plan". - (6) On a termination without cause, as at December 31, 2022, Mr. Gobin would receive only \$388,857 in respect to his unvested Performance Units for which the Unit price threshold has been achieved.